ArthurGareginyan/all-meta-tags/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags)

 == Changelog ==
+= 3.2 =
+* Added field for custom meta tags.
+(Thanks to Juliano Dias for the suggestion)
+* Ready for translation improved.
 = 3.1 =
 * Added prefixes to the stylesheet and script names when using wp_enqueue_style() and wp_enqueue_script().
 * Added constant for storing the plugin version number.